I’m a Therapist. Here’s How to Help Your Partner with ED

 Point Out That It’s a Common Problem

 Put simply, make him feel less alone.
-Letting your partner know ED is increasingly common and nothing to be ashamed about can make it easier for the two of you to acknowledge the issue and change your focus toward taking action.
+Letting your partner know ED is increasingly common and nothing to be ashamed about can make it easier for the two of you to acknowledge the issue and shift your focus toward taking action.

-Understand the Dos and Don’ts
+Understand the Dos and Don’ts of Helping a Partner with ED

 Tell Your Partner You Support ED Treatments